 “To rise up against the system is reckless and idealistic – [it’s] Don Quixote! -Alex Pina

 Symbols used in the series are real-life symbols used as the ‘symbol of resistance’ at some point in history.
-Red jumpsuit, Dali mask, and Bella ciao also have historical significance.
+Red jumpsuit, Dali mask, and Bella ciao have historical significance.
 The red color is a symbol of revolution and its also a colour of Marxist ideology.
-Dali mask was created by a famous Spanish artist Salvador Dali and a lot of his work was emerged during Zurich’s Dada movement that was about rejecting the modern capitalist system.
+Dali mask was created by a famous Spanish artist Salvador Dali.
+A lot of his work was emerged during Zurich’s Dada movement that was about rejecting the modern capitalist system.
 Masks have been used around the world to show solidarity with others.
 As per Aidan Mac Garry, political scientist, “the masks have become anti-establishment trope wielded by ordinary people to register their dissatisfaction with the ideas and policies of the political elite”.

 Bella ciao(Goodbye Beautiful) is an Italian folk song that was used as an anthem against fascist resistance during the second world war.
 But the beautiful thing about this song is that it has been used by migrants while crossing Mediterranean and protesters against the capitalistic governments.
 Recently Italians started singing Bella Ciao to show solidarity with corona warriors fighting to save the lives of the people in this deadliest pandemic.